bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:39 PM CT, April 15</p>
+<p class="updated_time"> Latest data: 10:09 PM CT, April 15</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 76°, which is 7° *colder* than yesterday.
-Tomorrow is expected to be 3° *colder* than today.
+Tomorrow is expected to be 4° *colder* than today.

 Currently:

-- 68°
+- 66°
-- Breezy and Mostly Cloudy
+- Drizzle
-- 81% humidity
+- 82% humidity
-- 13 mph wind
+- 15 mph wind
-- 72% cloud cover
+- 85% cloud cover
-- 41 AQI 🟩
+- 42 AQI 🟩
 - 0.05 inches of rain in the past 24 hours
-- 1.39 inches of rain expected in the next 48 hours
+- 1.25 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>